jmrieger/FermentPi/README.md

 Multiple vessel fermentation controller for the Raspberry Pi

 # Specifications
-* Utilize Python, Angular, and CouchDB to build the core business logic.
+* Utilize Python, Angular, and CouchDB+PouchDB to build the core business logic.
 No Arduino or other shields *technically* required.
 * PiFace Digital Revision 2 and a JBtek 8 Channel DV 5V Relay Module are recommended for ease of installation.
 * Objected-oriented design will be used via the Flask framework to represent all physical aspects of the system (vessels, sensors, relays, indicator lights, basically anything physical or part of the I/O)
 * Specify fermentation schedule with multiple intervals, with a hard start date.
 When fermentation is finished, the temperature on the last step shall be held until the schedule is marked as complete, ensuring no erroneous fluctuations of the beer.
 * Support import of BeerXML based recipe to create the fermentation schedule.
-* Log all configuration, sensor data, etc in couchdb
+* Log all configuration, sensor data, etc in CouchDB
 * Allow any of the bits of information to be sent to channel(s) on Dweet.io

 # Long-term features